 The E-UE contains two logical components: eCM and eUE.
 Thus, E-UE Provisioning involves the provisioning of both the eCM and the eUE.
 Now, the eCM and eUE components can independently support IPv4, IPv6 or both (dual-stack).
 DOCSIS specifications allow a dual-stack eCM to be provisioned in IPv4, IPv6 or both modes.
-However, this framework requires that a dual-stack eUE be provisioned only in IPv4 or IPv6 modes, a choice that is provided to the eCM component as part of its IP configuration.
+Similarly, this framework requires that an eUE be provisioned in such a way that it will acquire IPv4 or IPv6, or both IP addresses (DSM), a choice that is provided to the eCM component as part of its IP configuration.

-Once the eCM is provisioned, the eUE is initialized, if instructed to do so, via the presence of usable PacketCable-specific options in the eCM's DHCP process.
+Once the eCM is provisioned, the eUE is initialized, if instructed to do so, via the presence of usable PacketCablespecific options in the eCM's DHCP process.
 If initialized, the eUE is provided with the DHCP Server information, and if it supports dual-stack, the IP mode to use for provisioning.
 The eUE then attempts provisioning with the provided parameters.
 If the eUE successfully provisions, it is provided with the configuration necessary to participate in a PacketCable network.